Rebecca Schaeffer

 Rebecca Lucile Schaeffer (November 6, 1967 – July 18, 1989) was an American actress and model.
 She began her career as a teen model before moving on to acting.
 In 1986, she landed the role of Patricia "Patti" Russell in the CBS comedy My Sister Sam.
 The series was canceled in 1988, and she appeared in several films, including the black comedy Scenes from the Class Struggle in Beverly Hills.
 At the age of 21, she was shot and killed by Robert John Bardo, a 19-year-old obsessed fan who had been stalking her.
-Schaeffer’s death helped lead to the passage in California of legislation aimed at preventing stalking.
+Schaeffer's death helped lead to the passage in California of legislation aimed at preventing stalking.

 Early life

-Schaeffer was born November 6, 1967, in Eugene, Oregon, the only child of Jewish parents Danna (née Wilner), a writer and instructor who taught at Willamette University and Portland Community College, and Dr. Benson Schaeffer, a child psychologist.
+Schaeffer was born November 6, 1967, in Eugene, Oregon, the only child of Danna (née Wilner), a writer and instructor who taught at Willamette University and Portland Community College, and Dr. Benson Schaeffer, a child psychologist.
 Schaeffer was raised in Portland, where she attended Lincoln High School.
-She initially aspired to become a rabbi, but she began modeling during her junior year in high school.
-She appeared in department store catalogs and television commercials, and as an extra in a television film.
+She was raised Jewish and initially aspired to become a rabbi, but she began modeling during her junior year in high school.
+She appeared in department store catalogues and television commercials, and as an extra in a television film.
 In 1984, when she was 16, she worked a summer in New York City with Elite Model Management and with her parents' permission stayed in the city to pursue modeling.